mario872/arch-linux-dual-boot-setup/README.md

 ```

 #### Freebie: My Recommended Software
 This is basically just for me, and I wouldn't recommend installing these, explore and install these by yourself.
+Also, it is probably broken, because I only run this script every 6 months or so.
 The following command installs snap, flatpak, yay (an AUR helper), 7zip, Chromium, docker, docker compose, ffmpeg, wget.
 Note that it is considered un-arch-linux-like to use an AUR help and you should probably learn how to use AUR manually yourself.